mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## Have patience

-## The continued reinvention of DDD
+## To the next 15 years and the continued reinvention of DDD